Monitoring and managing the first stage of labour

 Apart from the wrong diagnosis, oxytocin should not be given before the membranes have been ruptured.

 4. Should the patient’s membranes have been artificially ruptured when the second vaginal examination was done?

 No. If the maternal and fetal condition are good, you should wait until the cervix is 3 cm or more dilated.
 The membranes may also be ruptured if the patient has been in the latent phase of labour for 8 hours without any progress.

 Case study 2

-A woman at term is admitted in labour with a vertex presentation.
+A patient at term is admitted in labour with a vertex presentation.
 The cervix is already 4 cm dilated.
 The cervical dilatation is recorded on the alert line.
 At the next vaginal examination the cervix has dilated to 8 cm.
 Caput can be palpated over the fetal skull.
-It is decided that the progress is favourable and that the next vaginal examination should be done after a further four hours.
+It is decided that the progress is favourable and that the next vaginal examination should be done after a further 4 hours.